madeintandem/finish-line/README.md

 )
 ```

-Since [`relayRendererFactory`](#relayrendererfactory) is more self-contained, you can move `refreshRelayEnvironment` updates further down your component tree.
+Since [`relayRendererFactory`](#relayrendererfactory) is more self-contained, you can move `relayEnvironment.refresh` updates further down your component tree.
 The downside is that this is harder to understand and you could end up with warnings from React if they update while nested (you can always use a regular `RelayRenderer` inside your custom one).

 ```js
 import { relayRendererFactory, RelayRenderer, createEnvironment } from 'finish-line'